-Follow these instructions to get your 581E up-and-running as quickly as possible.
+Follow these instructions to get your 305 up-and-running as quickly as possible.
 The intent of this section is fast setup.
-Refer to later chapters for explanation of the 581E's controls and functions.
+Refer to later chapters for explanation of the 305's controls and functions.

-Connect audio inputs and outputs.
-If you do not know how to do this, forget Fast Set-Up and read Chapter 5.

-Set INPUT level trim controls straight up (12 o'clock position).

-Set OUT level trim controls at maximum level (clock-wise rotation).

-Plug the 581E into an AC outlet using the IEC-type detachable power cord provided with the unit.
+- 1. Connect audio inputs and outputs.
+If you do not know how to do this, forget Fast Set-Up and read Chapter 5. - 2.
+Set INPUT level trim control straight up (12 o clock position). - 3.
+Set OUTPUT level trim controls at maximum level (clockwise rotation). - 4.
+Plug the 305 into an AC outlet using the external power supply.

-Caution: Failure to connect the 581E to the proper AC mains voltage may cause fire and/or internal damage.
+Caution: Failure to connect the 305 to the proper AC mains voltage may cause fire and/or internal damage.